agiguild/agiguild/token-economics.md

 The exact formula is `X * max(0, AnnualRevenue - 1,000,000)`, where `X` is specified by the Guild, but suggesting to start at `0.001`.

-For example, a company that makes $2m in ARR must stake $1k of $AGI that year in order to use all of IP licensed by Open Source AI Guild.
+For example, a company that makes $2m in ARR must stake $1k of $AGI that year in order to use all of IP licensed by AGI Guild.

 The flip side, is that these commercial organizations become voting members of the Guild and are able to direct funding to develop more valuable software, dataset or other work.